-The Office of Management and Budget Memorandum 10-22, Guidance for Online Use of Web Measurement and Customization Technologies (PDF), allows federal agencies to use session and persistent cookies to improve the delivery of services, and provides procedures, guidance and requirements for agency use of web measurement and customization technologies.
+The Office of Management and Budget Memorandum 10-22, Guidance for Online Use of Web Measurement and Customization Technologies (June 25, 2010) [PDF], allows federal agencies to use session and persistent cookies to improve the delivery of services, and provides procedures, guidance and requirements for agency use of web measurement and customization technologies.

 The Peace Corps uses "session cookies,” also known as “Tier 1 web measurement and customization technologies,” and “persistent cookies,” also known as “Tier 2 web measurement and customization technologies.”
 These cookies do not collect personal information on users.
 Session cookies are stored in memory during an active browser session, and they are erased as soon as you close your browser after visiting our website.
 Persistent cookies can stay on your computer for longer periods of time unless you delete them.

-The Peace Corps uses third-party analytics tools (currently Google Analytics and iPerceptions) to collect and analyze anonymous statistical data.
+The Peace Corps uses third-party analytics tools (currently Google Analytics) and pixel tags to collect and analyze anonymous statistical data.
 This data helps the Peace Corps meet user needs, understand web traffic patterns, and identify opportunities to improve the quality of the site.
 The Peace Corps uses anonymous, aggregated data for internal purposes and discloses it to Peace Corps employees and contractors who need to know the information in the performance of their official duties.

 Google Analytics uses a persistent cookie to store a unique, randomly assigned identifier for each user.
 The persistent cookie remains on users’ computers for two years or until it is deleted.
 Additionally, Google Analytics uses session cookies to facilitate sending data to Google Analytics.
 Google Analytics does not receive personally identifiable information through these cookies and does not combine, match, or cross-reference peacecorps.gov information with any other information.
 The data is automatically sent from your machine or device to the provider’s system, which immediately aggregates that data.